alexiusacademia/alexiusacademia.github.io/_posts/2019-06-20-easyplan-day14.md

 8:38pm
 Just solved and fixed the bug above.
 I have to check first the dependency of the task that the start day is being edited before applying the new value.
 Then apply the predecessor end if necessary or appropriate.

+9:10pm
+I added now two toolbar buttons in the ribbon.
+These tools are for moving task up or down by one row.